-Less formally, Priority 2 of the Programme has also been designed to complement Priority 2 (Progressing through Employment) of the ESF Programme.
-The focus of Priority 2 on enterprise development needs of SMEs, new enterprises and entrepreneurs will complement ESF Priority 2's support of the skills needs of entrepreneurs and SME managers.
+Less formally, Priority 2 of the ERDF Programme has also been designed to complement Priority 2 (Progressing through Employment) of the ESF Programme.
+The focus of Priority 2 on enterprise development needs of

+SMEs, new enterprises and entrepreneurs will complement ESF Priority 2's support of the skills needs of entrepreneurs and SME managers.
 In addition, support for developing the business use/access to higher/further education services under Priority 4 of the Programme will also complement the support for improving access to lifelong learning under ESF Priority 3.
-Where complementary activities fall into these priorities within the same project, coordinated joint applications will be invited to ensure that EU funding for projects is as integrated and strategic as possible.
-Such activity will be distinct from the Community Planning Partnership and the Intermediate Delivery Body activity, as it will be taken forward on a case-by-case basis with individual projects that are in a position to deliver high value-added through activity linking together two different priorities.
+Where complementary activities fall into these priorities, co-ordinated joint applications will be invited to ensure that EU funding for projects is as integrated and strategic as possible.
+Such activity will be distinct from the Community Planning Partnership and the Strategic Delivery Body activity, as it will be taken forward on a case-by-case basis with individual projects that are in a position to deliver high value-added through activity linking together two different priorities.

-Again, as set out above, while applications need to be made separately to each Programme, appraisal and project selection between both programmes will be co-ordinated through advisory groups (as described in the Implementing Provisions chapter below).
-Applications will need to be specific in allocating distinct activities, expenditure and outcomes to each Fund.
+Again, as set out above, applications will need to be made separately to each Programme, but appraisal and project selection between both programmes will be co-ordinated through joint advisory groups.
+Applications must be specific in allocating distinct activities, expenditure and outcomes to each Fund.
 Projects will also be required to report on the co-ordination between both sets of Funds on an annual basis.